-Freedom of worship is, in any event, a fundamental human right, protected not only by the Irish Constitution, but also by EU law.
+Freedom of worship is, in any event, a fundamental human right, protected not only by the Irish Constitution but also by EU law.

-Faith is still an essential part of every day for many in the Irish republic - an estimated 100,000 who used to attend Mass every single day prior to the pandemic have been deprived of vital source of spiritual and psychological problems.
+Faith is still an essential part of every day for many in the Irish republic - an estimated 100,000 who used to attend Mass every single day prior to the pandemic have been deprived of a vital source of spiritual and psychological problems.
 Other faith communities are being similarly affected and experiencing a sense of loss.

 Neither Ireland’s National Public Health Emergency Team (NPHET) not the Government have indicated that they believe places of worship to be a problem in terms of transmission of the virus and neither have they produced any epidemiological evidence to support the banning of worship.

-The Irish government is sending a clear message that they believe religion to be of secondary importance, even though there is overwhelming evidence which suggests that those who attend religious services live happier, healthier and longer lives.
+The Irish government is sending a clear message that they believe religion to be of secondary importance, even though there is overwhelming evidence that suggests that those who attend religious services live happier, healthier and longer lives.

-It is vital that during these difficult times, the general public are not deprived of vital spiritual comfort.
+It is vital that during these difficult times, the general public is not deprived of vital spiritual comfort.
 Places of worship must be trusted to take the appropriate measures to keep their communities safe, as is the case in other countries.

 In the absence of any evidence to suggest that infections are linked to religious services, and in country where the overall death rates are linked to easily identifiable sub-groups, the restriction on public worship is disproportionate and unfair.